EnigmaCurry/d.rymcg.tech/lemmy/README.md

 make destroy
 ```

-This completely removes the container (and would also delete all its
+This completely removes the container and all its
-volumes; but `whoami` hasn't got any data to store.)
+volumes.